vuetifyjs/nuxt-module/docs/guide/configuration/vuetify-options.md

 # Vuetify Options

-You can register Vuetify options using a file, the file path **must** be relative to the root folder.
+You can register Vuetify options using a separate file.
+Please ensure the file path is relative to the root folder.

-You can also use it in Nuxt Layers, the module will scan for `vuetify.config` files with the following extensions: `js`, `mjs`, `cjs`, `ts`, `cts` and `mts`.
+Support for Nuxt Layers is also available; the module scans for `vuetify.config` files with the following extensions: `js`, `mjs`, `cjs`, `ts`, `cts`, and `mts`.

-This module will watch Vuetify configuration files in development and only configuration files outside `node_modules`.
+During development, the module monitors Vuetify configuration files, focusing on those outside `node_modules`.

 ::: warning CAVEATS
-Changing Vuetify configuration in development triggers a full page reload (sometimes 2-3) to invalidate virtual modules, avoiding a server restart.
-We aim to improve this in future versions.
+Modifying the Vuetify configuration during development may trigger a full page reload (sometimes 2-3 times) to invalidate virtual modules without restarting the server.
+Improvements to this process are planned for future versions.

 With SSR and external configuration, the Nuxt dev server restarts due to lack of server-side HMR support in Nuxt.
 :::